tonytw1/power-meter/README.md

 ## Background

-UK domestic electricity meters normally have an LED on the outside of case which pulses as energy is consumed (800 pules per KWh in this case).
+UK domestic electricity meters normally have an external LED which pulses as energy is consumed (800 pulses per KWh in this case).
 This gives a non invasive way to read from the meter.

 ![Pulse indicator on meter](meter-led.jpg)